Kobeyvines/airbnb_analysis_nairobi/README.md

 ### Geographic/Neighborhood Patterns

-*   Are there neighborhood clusters with similar pricing?
+*   Are there neighborhood clusters with similar pricing? done

 *   Do certain neighborhoods favor specific room types?

 *   Which areas have the highest revenue potential?